adnane84/DOM-manipulation-practice/README.md

 Changing the files listed above may cause NOT meeting all the acceptance criteria.
 You can add/commit any repo changes any time you want, but if you haven't added, committed any changes you can always restore those file's initial state with ```git restore <fileName>``` command.

-### HOW TO SUBMIT
-- Make sure your code works as shown in the INTRO video
-- Commit and push the changes to your repository (the one you have created on step 2 of GETTING STARTED).
-- Submit the txt file with a repo link on the exercise page in Devslopes course.